ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### WeatherForecastControllerService

-The net gain from all boilerplating is a declaration of the `WeatheForcastControllerService` like this:
+The boilerplating payback comes in the declaration of `WeatheForcastControllerService`:

 ```csharp
 public class WeatherForecastControllerService : FactoryControllerService<WeatherForecast>